- MRI cancer detection is possible. MRI provides excellent soft-tissue contrast.

 You’ll be interested to note that 3T machines have a larger bore and shorter tunnels than traditional machines.
 They’re faster too, with some scans completed in about 30 minutes.

-Mammography uses X-rays to create images of the breasts.
-3D mammograms like the Ezra Mammogram use the most advanced technology to create more detailed images.
+- Mammography uses X-rays to create images of the breasts.
+3D mammograms use the most advanced technology to create more detailed images.

 You don’t need insurance coverage either.
 Ezra’s clear and upfront pricing puts you in control.
 You can even use your healthcare savings account (HSA/FSA) dollars to pay for some or all of your out-of-pocket costs or take advantage of in-house financing.